artsy/hokusai/docs/Getting_Started.md

 Container filesystems will be preserved between environment starts and stops, unless you run `hokusai dev clean`, in which case the container filesystems will be deleted.

-See [Configuration Options](./Configuration_Options.md) if you want to modify your development environment's configuration.
+See [Hokusai Files](./hokusai_files.md) if you want to modify your development environment's configuration.

 4) Run the test suite in the test environment

 `hokusai test` will build a Docker image, start a Docker Compose environment defined by `./hokusai/test.yml`, run the defined test command in the main (project-name) container to completion, and return its exit code.

-See [Configuration Options](./Configuration_Options.md) if you want to modify your test environment's configuration.
+See [Hokusai Files](./hokusai_files.md) if you want to modify your test environment's configuration.

 5) Build and push an image to ECR